YU Yureka: Software

 It runs on the Cyanogen 11 ROM based on Android KitKat 4.4 which is Upgradable to Cyanogen 12S based on Android 5.0.2 Lollipop.
 Official Cyanogen 12 ROM based on Android Lollipop 5.0.2 is also released for the Yureka.
 Official Cyanogen 12.1 OTA update based on Android Lollipop 5.1 was also released for the Yureka in September 2015.
 Also an incremental update was released in April 2016.

 YU has included some of its special apps on the phone such as AudioFX, ScreenCast, Themes and YUniverse.

-The Yu Yureka houses a 2500mAh battery.
-The phone comes with a 1A charger, so it takes about 2 hours for 0 to 100.
+The Yu Yureka houses a 2500 mAh battery.
+The phone comes with a 1 A charger, so it takes about 2 hours for 0 to 100.